-Greetings All about me My family

-Numbers School Farm Animals
+★ Schools

+★ Moon Festival

-Fruits Moon Festival Chinese New Year
+★ Chinese New Year

+★ Dragon Boat

+★ Chinese Food

-Dragon Boat Chinese Food Using chopsticks
+★ Using chopsticks

 Mr. Leonardo Rivera

-Chairperson K-12, World Languages and ENL
+Director K-12, World Languages and ENL

 Office (516) 434-3179

 Email "LRivera@pobschools.org"

 Library - Grade 1

 The first grade library program focuses on reviewing and refining library skills such as locating resources.
 The program continues to foster children's love of literature by exploring specific genres and authors on a deeper level.
 Students are also introduced to the world of digital information and internet safety.